Haywards Heath to Balcombe via Ardingly Walk

 1. In front of the lychgate for All Saints? church turn right onto a broad track, signposted as a footpath and immediately going past an unusual building on the right, Highbrook Smokery?.
 Keep left alongside the churchyard and continue between hedges for 300m, heading E with fine views ahead as you gently descend into a valley.

 2. The track eventually opens out and you carry on downhill near the edge of several large fields, always with a hedge on your left.
-In the bottom corner of the last field go through a metal fieldgate onto a path through a small wood, curving round to the right.
-After crossing a wooden footbridge over a stream go up earth steps and leave the wood over a stile.
+In the bottom left-hand corner of the last field go through a metal fieldgate onto a path through a small wood, curving round to the right.
+After crossing a stream on a wooden footbridge go up earth steps and leave the wood over a stile.
 Follow a grassy path slightly to the left across a field, climbing steadily.

 3. At the top go over a stile in the fence and follow the signposted route ahead between fences.
 Go over another stile in the trees on the far side to come out in front of a level crossing over the single-track Bluebell Railway?.
 Do not cross the track but turn right onto a footpath running along the railway embankment, with fine views on both sides.